mdsol/farscape/README.md

 NOTE: THIS IS UNDER HEAVY DEV AND IS NOT READY TO BE USED YET

-## ZeroMQ support

-Farscape has initial support for ZeroMQ, to start using ZeroMQ, add in your Gemfile the faraday-zeromq gem.

 ## API Entry
 There are various flavors of configuration that Farscape supports for entering a Hypermedia API.
 These all assume